Lafayette City Center: Creation and failure

 The complex was built in 1984 on a site which had included the old R. H. White department store.
 R. H. White had occupied an ornate six-floor emporium there from 1876 until going out of business in 1957, after which the building was occupied by the Citymart department store (1962–1966) and Raymond's department store (1966–1972), after which the building was torn down and replaced with a parking lot and then LaFayette Place Mall in 1984.

 The original developer was Mondev (Montreal Development).
 Lafayette Place originally had a 500-room hotel (originally Hotel Lafayette, later a Swissôtel and then a Hyatt) with 300000 sqft of retail space.
-The project to build the mall also included an adjacent new downtown flagship store for Jordan Marsh (now Macy's).
+The project to build the mall also included an adjacent new downtown flagship store for Jordan Marsh (now a Macy's store).
 Located at the less desirable, more decayed end of the downtown shopping district (the same factor that had helped doom R. H. White, Citymart, and Raymond's, along with the continued flight of customers to suburban shopping malls), it never achieved greater than 60 percent occupancy.
 The interior mall had an unusual circular hallway arrangement which never became popular with shoppers.
 The long solid-brick facade presented a foreboding, lifeless aspect to pedestrians.
 It closed as a mall in 1989, ownership devolved to Chemical Bank, and the retail space remained empty for some years.